danazsou/danazsou/README.md

 - 👋 Hi, I’m Dana.
 Nice to meet you!
-- 🌱 I’m currently learning fullstack software development and have wrapped up front-end basics.
+- 🌱 I’m currently learning fullstack software development.
+I have wrapped up front-end basics and am now acquiring skills in back-end development.
 - 📫 Let's connect!
 You can reach me via email at: dana.sou@gmail.com.

 <!---